Cycles in subexpression graphs: Introduction

 The vertices of $\Sub(\u{s},w)$ can also be thought of as the points of the fibre $f^{-1}(wB)$ fixed by the maximal torus $T$, where $f:\BS(\u{s})\to G/B$ is a Bott-Samelson resolution, $G$ is a reductive algebraic group and $B$ is its Borel subgroup containing $T$.
 Connecting these points by $T$-curves, we get a geometrical interpretation of the edges of $\Sub(\u{s},w)$ as in~\cite[Example A.6]{BW}, where the graph $\Sub(\u{s},w)$ is a pentagon similar to the one in our example above.
 Note that this construction was used in this paper to establish a 2-torsion, that is, the failure of the decomposition theorem over fields of characteristic 2.
 So it would be interesting to investigate if cycles in other graphs $\Sub(\u{s},w)$ contribute to the emergence of torsion for other Bott-Samelson resolutions

 Actually we obtained more than just the lengths of cycles.
 Theorem~\ref{theorem:4} exactly describes what these cycles are.
 First we have triangles and squares (Section~\ref{Triangles_and_squares}).
 These are in a sense {\it inessential} cycles whose structure and lengths do not depend on the Coxeter group.
 Additionally, there are more complicated cycles.
 To describe them, we make use of a categorical language (Section~\ref{Categories}) similar to that described in~\cite{cat}.
 It is a useful tool that allows us to replace longer subexpressions with shorter (and simpler) ones.
-Moreover, we can also replace the initial ``big'' Coxeter group with a dihedral group and then consider subexpressions of expressions in just two symbols.
-Here we develop some ideas of~\cite[Chapter 4]{BB} about pairs of two reflections or roots in the language of sequences of vectors, which we call here {\it Fibonacci vectors} (Section~\ref{Fibonacci_vectors}).
-In Section~\ref{Dihedral_cycles}, we describe certain cycles for the dihedral groups that later are mapped to cycles in the initial graph $\Sub(\u{s},w)$ by morphisms of categories $\Expr_{\alpha,\beta}(W,S)$ (Section~\ref{Categories}).
+In this part of the paper, we refer to the standard facts of the theory of reflection subgroups due to Deodhar, Dyer and Bonnaf\'e~\cite{Deodhar1},~\cite{Dyer1},~\cite{Dyer2},~\cite{BD}.
+Our approach is also close to that of Vinberg~\cite{Vinberg}.